Why Eye Contact Is So Important When Performing

 If you look away from them, they may simply think you don’t care about them, or your performance.
 Show them that you do.

-…it can improve your vocal quality and projection
+The direction of your eyes can improve your vocal quality and projection

 A study published by PLOS One says that the direction of our eyes often affects the direction that our head faces.
 So, if your eyes are facing downwards, your head will naturally begin to face that way as well.